bikeonastick/hello_maker/README.md

 ## Step 1 - Adding our Image

-Images are normally specifiec using an img tag, e.g.,
+Images are normally specified using an img tag, e.g.,

 ```
 <img src="images/hello_my_name_is.png" />